zenithaero/PX4-Autopilot/README.md

 ## Zenith Aero fork

 This is a much better version!
+No really, we're not kidding.

 ## Building a PX4 based drone, rover, boat or robot